block-bites/fondant-app/README.md

-# Fondant app
+# Fondant: A Blockchain Application Suite

-## Curent stage
+## Current Status

-Currently, the app is being developed.
-This is just a backend and an nctl container running altogether.
+Welcome to the Fondant app, version 1.0!
+This guide will walk you through setting up both the frontend and backend components.
+Get ready to explore and test the capabilities of our blockchain application.
+Setup and Execution

-## Running
+## Running the Application:

-1. `docker compose build --`
-2. `docker compose up --`
-3. Run `curl -X POST "http://localhost:3001/nctl-start"` to start nctl-network with default configuration.
+   *Script Selection:* Choose the appropriate script for your operating system (Windows or Linux) and execute it.
-4. You will see the output from nctl as a response (this will be changed).
+    *Initialization* Feedback: Monitor the initial output from nctl (Note: This feedback mechanism will be updated in future releases).
-5. Now you can use `http://localhost:3001/net/1/rpc` as an RPC endpoint.
-For example you can do:
-    - `casper-client get-node-status -n http://localhost:3001/net/1/rpc` to get status of `node-1`
-    - `casper-client get-block -n http://localhost:3001/net/2/rpc` and you should get a latest block info.
-    - `casper-client get-state-root-hash -n http://localhost:3001/net/3/rpc` and you should get current state root hash (if the first block got emited)
-    By default we support nodes from `1` to `5` but in future this will be configurable.
+    *Launch:* Once the setup is complete, your Fondant app is ready for use!

-## Documentation
+## Frontend Features

-    All avaliable endpoints are described in the OpenAPI.yml file.
+Explore the user-friendly interface of Fondant's frontend:

+    Accounts Page: This section displays all user accounts, complete with their private and public keys.
+    Blocks Section: View all blockchain blocks arranged in chronological order.
+    Deploys, Events, Logs: Access detailed information about deploys, events, and logs for in-depth analysis.

-## TODO
+## Backend Capabilities

-- [ ] Add RPC tests
-- [ ] Add SSE tests
-- [ ] Add configurable options
-- [ ] Add UI on top of it
+The backend of Fondant is designed for seamless integration and accessibility:

+    Port Proxying: We've set up proxies for essential ports as backend endpoints.
+Example: http://localhost:3001/net/1/rpc.
+These endpoints allow direct connection to the respective node's RPC port.
+    Sample Commands:
+        To check the status of node 1: casper-client get-node-status -n http://localhost:3001/net/1/rpc To retrieve the latest block info from node 2: casper-client get-block -n http://localhost:3001/net/2/rpc To get the current state root hash from node 3: casper-client get-state-root-hash -n http://localhost:3001/net/3/rpc (applicable after the first block emission)
+        Currently, nodes 1 to 5 are supported, with plans to make this configurable in future updates.

+Endpoint Documentation:

+For comprehensive information on all available endpoints, refer to the OpenAPI.yml file included in the package